 - 2. How do I fight the charges?

 - 4. Can I get my case sealed?

-The legal definition of "welfare fraud" in Las Vegas, Nevada, is extremely broad and encompasses dozens of possible state and federal offenses committed either by people receiving benefits or by welfare employees.
+Nevada's legal definition of "welfare fraud" is extremely broad and encompasses dozens of possible offenses committed by benefits recipients and applicants.
 Just a few of the more common crimes include the following:

 - A welfare applicant making false statements in order to receive benefits

 - A welfare applicant using a fake ID in order to receive benefits